-- A person who struggles feeling confident in themselves may often seek out approval from others, thus surrounding themselves with people who reassure them that they are good and worthy of attention or love.
-The problem with this is when a person is unable to internalize this approval and cannot approve of themselves separately from the approval of others.
-When a person is unable to accept and love themselves, their constant approval-seeking can strain their relationships with others; people can become resentful of a person who is always needing approval and appreciation and not returning the favor or seeming to accept it as well.
+A person who struggles with feeling confident in themselves may often seek out approval from others, thus surrounding themselves with people who reassure them that they are good and worthy of attention or love.
+The problem with this is when one is unable to internalize this approval and cannot approve of themselves separately from the approval of others.
+When a person is unable to accept and love themselves, their constant approval-seeking can strain their relationships with others; people can become resentful of someone who is always needing approval and appreciation and not returning the favor or seeming to accept it as well.

-- Struggling with negative self-talk, or negative internal messages about yourself and your worth, is a common phenomenon that happens throughout development.
-While it is normal and natural to have skeptical thoughts about yourself and your abilities, if more often than not your thoughts are critical and self-defeating, this can create a cycle where you begin to feel hopeless and worthless, thus deteriorating your ability to have a healthy identity or solid sense of self.
+Struggling with negative self-talk, or negative internal messages about yourself and your worth, is a common phenomenon that happens throughout development.
+While it is normal and natural to doubt yourself and your abilities, if more often than not your thoughts are critical and self-defeating, this can create a cycle where you begin to feel hopeless and worthless.
+This can deteriorate your ability to have a healthy identity or solid sense of self.

 If you feel like you are struggling with any or all of these things, getting help from a mental health professional could help.
 A professional can help unpack the various patterns that you have developed that are decreasing your ability to feel connected to yourself and help you to develop your own solid sense of who you are.